AMANBHATIA16/attendancemanagementsystem/README.md

 4. View Attendance
 5. Exit
 Enter choice:
-💡 Features
-Simple CLI-based UI
-Structured using OOP (Model–DAO–Service pattern)
-Clean and modular code
-Fully functional CRUD operations
-Easy to extend (GUI/Servlet version possible)
 🛠️ Technologies Used
 Java
 JDBC
 MySQL
+SQL
+OOP Principles
 Maven (optional)
-OOP Concepts
-SQL
 📂 Documentation
-The project presentation is available in:
+Project presentation is available in:
 /docs/presentation.pdf
-👥 Team Members (if applicable)
+👥 Team Members
 Member 1 – Roll No
 Member 2 – Roll No
 Member 3 – Roll No
 📄 License
-This project is for educational purposes.
+This project is for educational purposes only.
+⭐ Contribute
+Contributions are welcome!
+Feel free to open issues or submit pull requests.